gaizkadc/coredns-nalej-plugin/README.md

 make all
 ```

-This operation generates the binaries for this repo, download dependencies,
-run existing tests and generate ready-to-deploy Kubernetes files.
+This operation generates the binaries for this repo, downloads the required dependencies, runs existing tests and generates ready-to-deploy Kubernetes files.

 ### Enabling debug mode

-To enable debug mode on the plugin, configure that flag into the plugin config file:
+To enable the debug mode on the plugin, configure the `debug` flag into the plugin config file:

 ```
     .:53 {